Alain de Botton’s forte is bringing philosophy to the masses and the ability to translate sophisticated ideas into

 6. Forget about the romantic paradigm of love

 According to Botton, romanticism actually ruined love.
 Over millennia, there were many approaches to what is acceptable, and what’s forbidden in the garden of love.
-At this point, we’re still under the sway of Romanticism (which started in the middle of XVII century).
+At this point, we’re still under the sway of Romanticism (which started in the middle of the XVII century).

-Romanticism idealizes marriage, unites love and sex, promotes love as the end of all suffering, and believes that choosing a partner should be always a matter of feelings – never reason.
+Romanticism idealizes marriage, unites love and sex, promotes love as the end of all suffering, and believes that choosing a partner should be always a matter of feelings – never the reason.

 This approach created many problems in how we view romantic relationships.
 To remedy that, Botton suggests embracing “romantic realism”.

 “Her lie was symptomatic of a certain pride she took in mocking the romantic, in being unsentimental, matter-of-fact, stoic; yet at heart she was the opposite: idealistic, dreamy, giving, and deeply attached to everything she liked verbally to dismiss as “mushy.”